-Social, economic, and demographic changes have a relatively strong impact on formation of female-headed households via two driving and pressuring mechanisms.
-As a result, empowering women in the context of second demographic transition can increase these households in districts (central and north counties) influenced by the driving mechanism.
-Continued social, economic and demographic pressures can increased these household in districted (southeast counties) affected by the pressuring mechanism.
-Thus, policy making based on the role of these mechanisms can help to empower and support these households.
+Generally, Social, economic, and demographic changes have a relatively strong impact on the formation of female-headed households via two driving and pressuring mechanisms.
+As a result, empowering women in the context of the second demographic transition can increase these households in districts (central and north counties) influenced by the driving mechanism.
+Continued social, economic, and demographic pressures can increase these households in districted (southeast counties) affected by the pressuring mechanisms.
+Thus, policymaking based on the role of these mechanisms may help the state to empower and support these families.